Two individuals are sitting on the Marvin Hall stairs next to a colorful balloon decoration on KU campus.

 $1,000 — This fee includes housing in a University of Kansas residence hall, meals, studio fees, project materials, and evening activities. $150 deposit due at time of registration.

 Fee waivers are available for a select number of students with financial need.
-The fee waiver application will open in March.
 The application consists of two short answer questions pertaining to why students are interested in attending Design Camp and asking students to describe their extracurricular involvement.
 Priority consideration will go to students with demonstrated financial need and/or those from select school districts in the Kansas City and St. Louis metro areas.

 Transportation